Already booked? Sign in or create an account

 Address: Level 53, Sky Tower, Auckland, New Zealand

 The crown jewel of Auckland’s skyline is the Sky Tower, and its observation deck restaurant is a fine dining experience like no other.
-The lunch and dinner menus emphasizes sustainability and local sources, meaning the freshest ingredients are their main priority.
-The seasonal a la carte menu offers delicate dishes with powerful flavors, like scampi dumplings and Japanese quail.
+The lunch and dinner menus emphasize sustainability and local sources, meaning the freshest ingredients are their main priority.
+The seasonal a-la-carte menu offers delicate dishes with powerful flavors, like scampi dumplings and Japanese quail.
 Desserts include a coconut and blood orange ice cream sandwich and a sheep panna cotta.
 The Sugar Club takes risks to bring you an unforgettable culinary experience in Auckland.

 Best Ugly Bagels

 Address: 90 Wellesley St W, Auckland, 1010, New Zealand

 The motto at Best Ugly Bagels is “ugly ain’t fancy,” and this bagel spot hand-rolls their bagels and simmers them in honey water.
 It’s a different take on the traditional water-boiled bagel, but it’s meant to be crispy on the outside and doughy on the inside.
 Choose classic toppings like lox, capers, and dill, or go for a cream cheese schmear.
 Either way, it’s a delicious breakfast option in Auckland.

 Address: Elliott Stables, 39-41 Elliott St, Auckland, 1010, New Zealand

 If you’re craving the tastes of South India, traditional Kerala cuisine is Ela’s core focus.
 Dinner mains include prawn curry, vegetarian dosa, lamb shank curry, and more.
 The restaurant also boasts a variety of vegetarian and gluten-free options.
 It’s part of a dining precinct with a wide range of cuisine offerings.

-Maori settlement in the area of Auckland began thousands of years ago, but Europeans didn’t step foot in New Zealand until the early 19th century.
-The discovery of gold in New Zealand in the 1800s caused an unforeseeable but impactful boom in fortune hunters arriving from places like China and Australia.
-This melting pot of individuals greatly influenced the culture of New Zealand, and who stayed in the region permanently to start their businesses and raise families.
+Maori settlement in the area of Auckland began thousands of years ago.
+In the 1800s, the discovery of gold in New Zealand caused an unforeseeable but impactful boom in fortune hunters from countries like China and Australia.
+This melting pot of individuals greatly influenced the culture of New Zealand, and they stayed in the region permanently to start their businesses and raise families.
 Today, Auckland is New Zealand’s biggest city with over 1.5 million people representing many ethnic origins.